bustad/tracks/README.md

-# Downloader and playlist creator of songs from Trackslistan
+# Downloader and playlist creator of songs from Tracks

 See `tracks.ipynb` for an overview of the entire process.